jmrr/phd_thesis/Corrections/list_of_changes.md

    incorrect matches [105].

 15. Clearly summarise in the Conclusion chapter the limitations of your methods, based on the experimental validation
+  - [x] I have addressed this correction as part of #5, in the sub-section dedicated to the Conclusion.

 16. The formatting of the references should be improved and made uniform

  - [x] I have reviewed and homogenised the format in all the references.
 In